pied-billed-grebe-2048-MAT_1920

 Orinoco Region: In the Orinoco region, which includes departments such as Arauca, Casanare, and Vichada, Pied-Billed Grebes may occur in freshwater habitats along the Orinoco River basin and its tributaries.

-Amazon Region: Within the Colombian Amazon region, encompassing departments like Amazonas, Caqueta, and Putumayo, Pied-Billed Grebes can be found in oxbow lakes, flooded forests, and other wetland environments.
+Amazon Region: This region encompasses the departments of Amazonas, Caquetá, and Putumayo.
+Pied-Billed Grebes can be found in oxbow lakes, flooded forests, and other wetland environments.

 Caribbean Region: Along the Caribbean coast, including departments such as Atlantico, Bolivar, and Magdalena, Pied-Billed Grebes may inhabit coastal lagoons, estuaries, and freshwater marshes.

-Pacific Region: In the Pacific region, which includes departments like Choco and Valle del Cauca, Pied-Billed Grebes may occur in mangrove swamps, coastal lagoons, and estuaries.
+Pacific Region: In the Pacific region, which includes departments like Choco and Valle del Cauca, Pied-Billed Grebes these birds may occur in mangrove swamps, coastal lagoons, and estuaries.

 Taxonomy